maksym-lepekh/asyop/getting-started.md

 ## CMake subdirectory
 One of the option is to download the library sources from github repo and somehow add it to project root (git submodule, ExternalProject_add, etc.).
-In this case, The library can be added into client's project throu
+In this case, the library can be added into client's project through CMake command: `add_subdirectory(${path_to_asyop}/lib)`.
+After that, client's project will be populated with a

 ## Package manager dependency

 ## Dependencies
 TODO
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMzMzOTgyM119
+eyJoaXN0b3J5IjpbLTE4NTExNjQxNjVdfQ==
 -->